beauvais/content_production/workflow.md

 ## 2. Collaborate

+Gather the right people together to quickly discuss what kind of content we can and should create.

-### 2.1 Use a priority framework
+### 2.1 *Optional*: hold a content-plan workshop

 {% hint style="success" %}
+**Host a short workshop to create a content plan.**
+{% endhint %}

+Gather the right people together to quickly discuss what kind of content we can and should create.
+If you know about content you need to create in the near future \(such as the next sprint\), you can use a content-plan workshop to:

+* **Collaborate across teams** \(and generate good ideas\)
+* **Define the scope of the content**
+  * Identifying what kind of content is needed
+  * Planning where it'll live
+  * Making sure it's covered by campaigns and social-media channels
+  * Defining the team \(and what each person will do\)
+  * Setting a date for publishing and reviewing

+You can also collaborate on a content plan via Slack once you've created the content-plan doc in Google Drive \(see below\).

+### 2.2 Use a priority framework

+{% hint style="success" %}
-Use the priority framework to decide whether or not to make content
+**Use the priority framework to decide whether or not to make content**
 {% endhint %}

 {% page-ref page="content-priority-framework.md" %}